Target Audience: CNA 1.0 Credit(s)

 $3.99Add To Cart

-Aspiration events can be sudden and dramatic, and can cause significant complications.
+Aspiration events can be sudden and dramatic, and can cause significant complications or even death.
 Some episodes of aspiration can be very minor and the patient may remain asymptomatic.
-Common causes of aspiration include stroke, drug or alcohol overdose, dysphagia, neurologic diseases, prolonged vomiting and traumatic brain injury.
-The signs and symptoms of aspiration can vary.
-Screening for aspiration is a vital part of patient care and the evaluation of patients for their risk for aspiration should be done on during an initial patient assessment and repeated as necessary.
+Common causes of aspiration include stroke, drug or alcohol overdose, dysphagia, neurologic diseases, prolonged vomiting, and traumatic brain injury (TBI).
+The signs and symptoms of aspiration can significantly vary from one individual to the next.
+Screening for aspiration is a vital part of preventative patient care and the evaluation of patients for their risk for aspiration should be done during an initial patient assessment and repeated as necessary.